Developing Scholar-Clinicians. Advancing Family Therapy. Creating Positive Change.

 Outside magazine named Blacksburg as one of the top 10 places to live in the country because of its proximity to some of the best hiking, camping, rafting, golfing, climbing, and caving in the region.
 From the Appalachian Trail to the Washington-Jefferson National Forest, check out all that Blacksburg has to offer at Venture Out, Virginia Tech’s outdoor recreation program.

-Our graduates consistently report that the natural beauty of the area, combined with the vibrant and friendly downtown, serve to make Blacksburg, and the MFT program, feel like home.
+Alumni consistently report that the natural beauty of the area, combined with the vibrant and friendly downtown, serve to make Blacksburg, and the MFT program, feel like home.
 As program alum Lyn Moore O’Connell put it, “my desire to jump any time I hear Enter Sandman and the pull back to Blacksburg, are just as valuable as my education, because they provide a lifetime feeling of belonging.”

 The Best Of Blacksburg